adrien2p/accumulator/README.md

 ## Production

-To really start the attack, you only need to fill your `target.json` file with the websites you want to attack and eventually update your `config.json` file. then run the command `npm run start` only.
+To really start the load test, you only need to fill your `target.json` file with the websites you want to test and eventually update your `config.json` file. then run the command `npm run start` only.

 # Contribute :ballot_box: